MoonRooter/abhishekinmoon_Portfolio/README.md

 ---

+---

 ## 🌍 Deployment

-This website is deployed using **Cloudflare Pages**.
+This website is deployed using **Vercel**.

-Every push to the GitHub repository automatically updates the live website.
+Every push to the `main` branch of this GitHub repository automatically triggers Vercel to rebuild and update the live production website.

 ---

----

 ## 📈 Future Improvements

-- Dark/Light Theme
+- Dark/Light Theme Toggle
-- Blog Section
-- Project Filtering
+- Advanced Project Filtering
-- Contact Form
+- Contact Form Integration
-- More Interactive Animations
+- Interactive Animations & UI Enhancements
-- More Cybersecurity Projects
+- More Advanced Programming Projects

 ---

 ## ⭐ Support

 If you like this project, consider giving it a **⭐ Star** on GitHub.

-It motivates me to build more open-source and cybersecurity projects.
+It motivates me to continue building and open-sourcing more projects!

 ---